 How to fuel your ride Tips for staying happy instead of hangry while you ride.

 Having food on hand is key to successfully tackling longer rides and it makes shorter rides more fun and energy-filled too.
-If you’ve been riding for a while, chances are you know that horrible feeling when you’re about to hit a wall and bonk.
-For newer riders—trust us, and pack snacks on every ride!
-We’ve put together tips for staying fueled throughout your ride, including some of our favorite snacks.
+If you’ve been riding for a while, chances are you know that horrible feeling when you’re about to hit a wall and crash out.
+For newer riders – trust us and pack snacks on every ride!
+We’ve put together tips for staying fuelled throughout your ride, including some of our favourite snacks.

 Before your ride:

-It’s good to eat a mix of carbs and protein to sustain your energy throughout the ride, no matter the distance.
+It’s good to eat a mix of carbs and protein to sustain your energy throughout the ride, whatever the distance.
 We recommend eating an hour before your ride so you’re not cramping up during it.
 Be sure to hydrate!

-1. Oatmeal—Add some bananas and nut butter if you’re feeling fancy!
+1. Porridge – Add some bananas and nut butter if you’re feeling fancy!
 Some other tasty upgrades include cinnamon and honey to taste.

-3. Yogurt, fruit, and berries—Add some nuts or a side of nut butter for added protein and fat.
+3. Yoghurt, fruit and berries – Add some nuts or a side of nut butter for added protein and fat.